 2. Onboarding meetings

-How to make onboarding meetings more productive
+How to create more productive meetings when onboarding

 This allows your new hire to immediately understand what is expected of them so they can focus on the right material.
 Plus, it makes sure your existing team comes prepared and the meeting can set off on the right foot.

 Even if the purpose of the meeting is simply to get to know each other with icebreakers and have a bit of fun, make that clear in your agenda.